edreamleo/make-stub-files/README.md

 Colons are not allowed in the find-string.
 This is a limitation of .ini files.

-There are three kinds of patterns: balanced patterns, regex and plain.
+There are three kinds of patterns: balanced, regex and plain.

 **Balanced patterns** are patterns whose find string that: